Mindfulness Courses in Oxford

 The concept of mindfulness refers to a particular state of conscious awareness where the mind is deliberately focused on the present moment and then observing whatever is happening in the mind or body without judgement.
 Mindfulness meditations are designed to promote this state of being and there is a growing body of scientific research to support its effectiveness, especially in dealing with stress, anxiety and chronic pain.

 What three things should I be doing to lower the impact of stress on my wellbeing?

 There are many effective ways to combat stress and anxiety.
 Some methods will work better for different people, so this list is only a guide.

-Learn to practice mindfulness or similar relaxation techniques.
+Learn to practice mindfulness.
 If you suffer from stress or anxiety then there are few better ways to gently help yourself to relax.

 Exercise regularly - physical activity that raises the heart rate causes the release of endorphins that can lift your mood.
 You don't have to run marathons or spend hours at the gym.
 If you can find an exercise or activity you enjoy doing that would be ideal and to be honest you can't beat a brisk walk in the countryside.

 Give yourself a break, by which I mean be kind to yourself.
 None of us are perfect and we are all just trying our best.
 You are allowed to get it wrong and find things difficult.
 So try not to be hard on yourself when you do.

 Can you suggest Mindfulness techniques that I can use right away?

 Many of the Mindfulness meditation techniques are quite simple but that is not to say that they are easy.
 One of the most common techniques is to use the breath as a focus for our attention.
 You can try the guided meditation at the top of the page to get a feeling for what Mindfulness Meditation is like.